CartoDB/dataservices-api/server/extension/README.md

-# CartoDB geocoder API server extension
+# CartoDB dataservices API server extension
-Postgres extension for the CartoDB geocoder API, server side.
+Postgres extension for the CartoDB dataservices API, server side.

 ## Dependencies
 This extension is thought to be used on top of CartoDB geocoder extension, for the internal geocoder.